13 Best Bikes & Hikes Within An Hour Of Albany

 Plotter Kill Preserve

 The rugged terrain of this hike is well worth the view.
 Plotter Kill, a tributary of the Mohawk River, hosts three magnificent waterfalls visible for all hikers.
-After safety concerns, New York State funded a grant to improve the hiking trail conditions, as reported by the Times Union.
-Hikers are advised to wear proper hiking shoes in all conditions.
-Take your family for a perfect 4-mile loop and witness 600 species of plants and incredible water falls.
+The gorge which creates these beautiful waterfalls also creates steep slopes and ledges near the trails: hikers are advised to wear proper hiking shoes and hike with caution in all conditions.
+Take your family for a beautiful loop trail and witness 600 species of plants and incredible stream and waterfall views.
 Views are said to be best during spring high waters and winter ice.

 Access: Parking lot off of Mariaville Road, Rotterdam